Published August 2020

 Normal superphosphate or single superphosphate (NSP, SSP) is used solely as a fertilizer material.
 NSP can be used with most crops and is applied during the planting season.
 NSP is a solid phosphate fertilizer material that is produced from phosphate rock and sulfuric acid (H2SO4).

 There has been an ongoing, slow change in the pattern of phosphate fertilizer consumption, away from NSP toward higher-analysis fertilizers such as mono- and diammonium phosphate (MAP and DAP) and TSP.
-Normal superphosphate (NSP), the lowest-analysis major phosphate fertilizer material and crudest with regard to its physical properties, lost its top ranking to ammonium phosphates during the mid-twentieth century.
+NSP, the lowest-analysis major phosphate fertilizer material and crudest with regard to its physical properties, lost its top ranking to ammonium phosphates during the mid-twentieth century.

 The following pie charts show world consumption of normal and triple superphosphate in 2020:

-The largest consumer of TSP in 2020 is Central and South America, followed by Southeast Asia and Western Europe.
-The world market for TSP contracted by about 3.3% per year between 2015 and 2020, and future growth will be moderate (2–3% per year).
+The largest consumer of TSP in 2023 is Central and South America, followed by South Asia and North America.
+The world market for TSP contracted by about 1.4% per year between 2018 and 2023, and future growth will be moderate (1.5% per year).
 TSP has also been losing market share to ammonium phosphates, which have accounted for essentially all of the growth in world phosphate fertilizer consumption for many years.
 Although TSP has a similar phosphate analysis to ammonium phosphates, it contains no other nutrients, while ammonium phosphates also contain a significant amount of nitrogen, the most commonly used nutrient.
 Thus, the transportation cost per unit of total nutrient is higher for TSP than for ammonium phosphates, but still lower than that for NSP.

 For more detailed information, see the table of contents, shown below.